We tried to anticipate your every question

 1. What is Early Action?
 Early Action is a type of early admission process that requires students to turn in a complete application by November 1.
 This includes the online application, transcript, senior schedule, test scores, and one letter of recommendation.
 Because the application is completed early, the students are then able to receive notice regarding their admission decision earlier.

 2. Who can apply early action?
-Only first-time freshmen who are U.S.citizens may apply early action.
-All international students and transfer students apply Regular Decision.
+Only first-time freshmen may apply early action.

 3. Is Early Action binding?
 No, Early Action is non-binding.
 Every school is different, but Rose-Hulman's Early Action program will not require a commitment from you to attend upon admission to the institution.

 4. What are the dates and deadlines for Early Action?
 If you decide to apply for Early Action, you will need to turn in a complete application by November 1.
-This includes the online application, transcript, senior schedule, test scores, and one letter of recommendation.
+This includes the online application, transcript, senior schedule, test scores, and one letter of recommendation for domestic first-time freshmen.

 You can expect to hear from us regarding your admission decision in mid-December, which is three months earlier than students who apply Regular Decision.